JVegaB/DeepObject/README.md

 */
 ```

-__NOTE__: Defining a path by just casting `obj.emptyLevel.emptyLevel2.emptyLevel3`, will also define its path.
+__NOTE__: Casting `obj.emptyLevel.emptyLevel2.emptyLevel3` in a `DeepObject`, will also define its path in its Object literal representation.

 Reserved properties